Why These Are the 25 Best Sales Books You'll Ever Need

 Core Idea: We are all in sales now, and modern selling is about “moving” others by serving them first.

 Why It's Not Rubbish: Pink effectively dismantles the greasy, “Glengarry Glen Ross” stereotype of a salesperson.
-He uses social science to show that the most effective sellers today are skilled problem-finders and collaborators, not aggressive closers.
+He uses social science to demonstrate that the most effective sellers today are skilled problem solvers and collaborators, not aggressive closers.
 It’s a validating read for anyone who cringes at the thought of “selling.”

 2. The Win Without Pitching Manifesto by Blair Enns